michaelsevilla/pdsw15/docs/sc-rebuttal.md

 ### 2. Is the complexity and poor behavior arguments AGAINST the use of dynamic subtree partitioning?

-Yes, but Mantle's flexibility is appealing and warrants exploration.
-In future versions of the paper, we will rename Section 3 "Dynamic Subtree Paritioning Challenges".
+Yes, the paper spends too much time framing the complexity of dynamic subtree partitioning, but the takeaway should have been that  Mantle's flexibility is appealing and warrants exploration.
+In future versions of the paper, we will compress Section 3 and rename it "Dynamic Subtree Paritioning Challenges".

 ### 3. Why did you choose creates, one of the worst workloads?